junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean swallows, eyes wandering around Castiel's vulnerable bare skin by the throat, remembering this is exactly how every time Cas got his throat cut and grace taken, now he's trusting him to do the exact same worst thing to him.
 Dean has to use his left hand to steady the right one, like holding a gun for the first time.

 Dean takes another breath, and finally pushes out the last inch.
 It turns out that it is fairly easy to stab a needle into someone's neck and start extracting -- or maybe it's just the angel biology being different from human, or the syringe isn't as normal as he thought it is.
-Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, his eyes get caught by the color and brightness of the light uncontrollably, his heart bumps with a sudden knowledge that to some extent, he might be looking at Cas's true form right now, no matter how small the portion is.
+Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, his eyes get caught by the color and brightness of the light uncontrollably, his heart thumps with a sudden knowledge that, to some extent, he might be looking at Cas's true form right now, no matter how small the portion is.

 When he tears his eyes away, Dean notices Cas clenches his teeth tight with deep lines between his eyebrows.
 His breath catches pace too, getting deeper and quicker, clearly enduring some huge pain.